gunnx/Catagram/README.md

 npm run build
 ```

+## Development notes
+:rotating_light: Please note there has been a slight change from the given requirements.

+__Scoring__: Due to the way the API works I have the app showing a score of 1 or -1 for your Cat images.

+This is because the API will only return favourite and vote data with each image if the same `sub_id` used for voting/favourite actions is passed.

+If you didn't use any `sub_id` then you would not be able to set the favourite or vote buttons to their correct state each time you fetch images.

+So as only you can vote on your images it will only be -1 or 1, this is not ideal but I've chosen this option to preserve state for that users choices.

+Ideally the API should provide a way to get all votes for a given `image_id` this way we could have fetched all images for the account whiles
+still allowing people to favourite and vote.

+__Voting__: Related to above, the API will only allow one vote per `sub_id` if you try to vote again it deletes the existing and replaces it.
+In the code there is logic to delete a vote in case you like to undo your vote choice.

+__Image Layout__: I originally started by copying the Instagram style which keeps 3x3 grid from small to large screens but
+the issue was fitting the favourite/vote/score UI into such a small space was not good UX.
+Options were to have a model click
+to bring up a menu that allows you to use those actions but modal is not my preferred option over having the controls visible at
+all times.
+So instead it's using a grid layout that will fit max 3 items per row but scale down to one when required.

 ## Features
 Mock login to allow you to upload images per user and keep track of your favourite and voting choices.